hipe/tmx/beauty_salon/doc/issues/028-name-conventions-for-functions-and-methods.md

 ### "public API variant" :[#here.1.1.2]

-(this is one "visual" convention with two distinct meanings. the other meaning is described next, at [#here.1.0]. which meaning is intended can typically be inferred from context.)
+(NOTE this is one of two distinct meanings this visual convention may confer. the other meaning is descibed below, at [#here.1.1]. which meaning is intended can typically be inferred from context.)

 methods defined following this convention are part of the defining module's public API (exactly as [#here.0.0]), but for those cases where